Bec’s Table bake club is ½ club ½ class.

 “Bake Club” was my idea to encourage people back into the kitchen, by baking real food, from scratch that tastes great at a cost that everyone can afford.
 No artificial additives.

 Bake Club is a social club, aimed at meeting like-minded people and building confidence in the kitchen.
 Confidence is learned by understanding recipes, repetition of processes, and of course learning from others.

 When, What and How?

 Bake club meets fortnightly, prepare, bake, sample, chat and share everything we’ve baked to take home to our families and friends.
-There are five meetings in each series.
-The cost is usually $150 per term.
-The fees may alter depending on what we’re doing, but you’ll be notified before you commit of course.)
+There are either four or five meetings in each term.
+The cost is usually around $35 – $40 per session.
+(The fees may alter depending on what we’re doing, but you’ll be notified before you commit of course.)
 The payment for a term is paid up front so I can schedule recipes needed and food orders can be purchased.

 Daytime meetings start at 10:30 am and evening meetings at 6:30 pm.

-I donate my time and experience for free, so please be aware that all participants are expected to clean down equipment used after each meeting.
+I donate my time and experience for free, so please be aware that all participants are expected to clean down after each meeting.
 All this helps to keep costs down so everyone can join in the fun.
-I organise the recipes, write session plans and handouts, do the shopping, laundry, after each meeting I take photos and email the full updated recipes to your inbox at the end of each bake club fortnight.
+I organise the recipes, do the shopping, laundry, after each meeting I take photos and email the full updated recipes to your inbox at the end of each bake club fortnight.

 It’s all about sharing, learning and having fun along the way.
 We encourage the participants to share recipes they love.
 Bringing them along to meetings or emailing them to me so we can add them to our list.
 The friendships I’ve made in these meetings are priceless.